dermotte/liresolr/README.md

 OUTFILE
 -------
-The outfile has to be send to the Solr server.
+The `outfile` from `ParallelIndexer` has to be send to the Solr server.
 Assuming the Solr server is local you may use

     curl.exe http://localhost:8983/solr/lire/update -H "Content-Type: text/xml" --data-binary "<delete><query>*:*</query></delete>"
     curl.exe http://localhost:8983/solr/lire/update -H "Content-Type: text/xml" --data-binary @outfile.xml